 Wear all black, even black shoes.
 Any clothing of a lighter shade might show up in the final image.
-White is a definite no-no for this type of shoot.
+White is a definite no-no for this type of shoot!

-KEY SKILLS: Prepping the lights
+Key skills: Prepping the lights

 We picked up our cheap fairy lights for £1, so you should be able to find something similar.
 However, they’re not ideal for this project straight out of the packet, as all the individual bulbs are spaced out along the length of the cord, rather than in a tight cluster.

 Unless you want a big mess, bunch a load of lights at the end of the cord together with a rubber band, then cover any remaining bulbs with gaffer tape to stop the light leaking from them.
-Now you have a collection of bright lights at the end of the wire to create your sphere with.
+Now you have a collection of bright lights at the end of the wire to create your sphere.

-STEP BY STEP: Get in a spin
+Step-by-step guide: Get in a spin

 Head out at dusk for this project.
 The lights won’t show up very much in daylight, and you’re going to need to set a very long exposure.
 The lights will illuminate the immediate vicinity, and that glow will make their trails look like a sphere suspended above the landscape.

 This is probably the most overlooked step, and one we had most trouble with on location.
-Making the energy balls is quite tricky, but if you’re on a lop-sided rock it’s even harder to make a perfect sphere.
+Making the energy balls is quite tricky, but if you’re on a lopsided rock it’s even harder to make a perfect sphere.
 Practise on level ground before you advance to uneven locations.

 If you buy the cheap kind of LED lights like we used, you’ll find that the wire is flimsy and prone to breaking if twirled a lot (which is what you’re going to be doing).
 Tape it to another, thicker, wire to protect it.
 You could use an old USB cable or buy some wire from a hardware shop.